-When you know the name the kernel has assigned your disk, you can partition your drive.
+When you know the name that the kernel has assigned your disk, you can partition your drive.

-As mentioned in the introduction, we'll create a single partition spanning the entire disk in this guide.
+As mentioned in the introduction, you’ll create a single partition spanning the entire disk in this guide.

-To do this, we first need to specify the partitioning standard we wish to use.
-GPT is the more modern partitioning standard, while the MBR standard offers wider support among operating systems.
-If you do not have any special requirements, it is probably better to use GPT at this point.
+To do this, you first need to specify the partitioning standard to use.
+There are two options: GPT and MBR.
+GPT is a more modern standard, while MBR is more widely supported among older operating systems.
+For a typical cloud server, GPT is a better option.

-To choose the GPT standard, pass in the disk you identified like this:
+To choose the GPT standard, pass the disk you identified to

 - sudo parted /dev/sda mklabel gpt